 “I’m a spellman also.
 I’m not some one-trick pony that leans on one powerful spell like a crutch.”
 Taking the momentary lull in the battle, I pulled out six Hiveframe-Castellan lev-rifles out of my personal subdimension, each pair made with my Compression Lev-Rifles lesser spell specialty and augmented by another mandala: Stormcaller’s Sigil lesser spell specialty, Storm of the Lightning Demi-Elementals feature, and Selstylie: Transmutation Chapter school.
 “Although I don’t think you can say the same.”

 “You bitch!” roared the spellman as he lunged at me, both sledgehammers ready to be brought down.
-Before either of us could react, the cultist was thrown off course a hail of elemental ice.
+Before either of us could react, the cultist was thrown off course by a hail of elemental ice.

 “I’m sorry… That I’m late…” commented a beautiful armless four-winged harpy wrapped in pale colourful wisps of mist.
 The cultist spellman growled and redirected his attention to the newly arrived raid monster; he barked something I couldn’t hear and caused a cannonade-like protrusion to come out of one of his shoulders, but before he could fire anything the harpy rapidly created and fired a mist-wrought arrow with speed that could only be attested to elemental agility.